dwyl/book/src/auth/09-encrypt-data.md

 ```sql
 SELECT id, email, inserted_at FROM people;
 ```
-We see that the `email` is now a binary blob
+We see that the `email` is now a binary blob, i.e: _encrypted_:

 <img width="1096" alt="image" src="https://user-images.githubusercontent.com/194400/224109679-0084ae9d-a1e8-48f2-a083-94aff46d7137.png">

+This cannot be read by anyone
+who does not have the encryption key.
+So if the database is somehow compromised, it's _useless_ to the attacker.

 Registration and Login still works as expected:

 <img width="1159" alt="image" src="https://user-images.githubusercontent.com/194400/224111036-7a4e5764-8966-4b97-aaea-515c8e3b7fd4.png">

 But now the personal data